 The first annual Pensacola Mini Maker Faire is a free, all ages event that brings hundreds of local makers together to celebrate the local creative spirit!
 Expect to see a variety of Makers, from folks that make things in their garage, to people who want to demonstrate a craft.
 You will also see associations that support the local creative community to major companies that want to share their innovation and technology.
 There will also be hands-on activities where you can come out and make something yourself.

 The Pensacola Maker Faire is Presented by the UWF Hal Marcus College of Science and Engineering.
 The festival site is hosted by the UWF Historic District .
-Both indoor and outdoor exhibits, activities and demonstrations will be set up along Zaragoza Street to Museum Park.
+Both indoor and outdoor exhibits, activities and demonstrations will be set up in various buildings including The Museum of Commerce, Museum Plaza, Voices and The J. Earle Bowden Building.

 Maker Faire originated in 2006 in the San Francisco Bay Area as a project of the editors of Make: magazine.
 It has since grown into a significant worldwide network of both flagship and independently-produced events.
 Read more on Maker Faire history and the Maker Movement.